Rmostert/movie-chatbot/README.md

 # movie-chatbot
-Movie chatbot using Neo4j, Langchain and Pytohn
+Movie chatbot using Neo4j, Langchain and Streamlit